RA-Company/ctd/README.md

 It takes a context, phone number, transport type, channel ID, nickname, and assigned phone as parameters.
 It calls the APICreateClient method to create the client and handles errors.
 If the response status is not "success", it sets the last error and returns an error.
-If the client is created successfully, it returns a pointer to the ClientItem struct containing the client details.
+If the client is created successfully, it returns a pointer to the Client struct containing the client details.

 Parameters:
   - ctx: The context for the request, allowing for cancellation and timeouts.